raka747/CS7641notes/Supervised Learning 5 - Ensemble Learning.md

   * find a week classifier h_t(x) with small error \epsilon_t = P_{D_t}[h_t(x_i) = y_i]
 * Output H_final

-### Distrobution
+### Distribution

-Distribution starts off even between all test casaes.
+Distribution starts off even between all test cases.

 For each distribution after, if the prediction was correct its probability in the distribution generally decreases.
-If the learner gets the prediction wrong, the probability in the distribution increases, but it ultimately depends on the rest of the distribution and how the learner performed, but as long as one hypothesis the probalities that were correct decrease.
+If the learner gets the prediction wrong, the probability in the distribution increases, but it ultimately depends on the rest of the distribution and how the learner performed, but as long as one hypothesis the probabilities that were correct decrease.

 ```tex
 \begin{align}